nextcloud/documentation/user_manual/files/sharing.rst

 .. figure:: ../images/sharing_public_folder.png

 * **Read only** to allow viewing and downloading
-* ** Allow upload and editing**
+* **Allow upload and editing**
-* With ** File drop**, the sharee can only upload files to a folder without seeing the files that are already in that folder.
+* With **File drop**, the share can only upload files to a folder without seeing the files that are already in that folder.
-* **Hide download** prevents the sharee from downloading
+* **Hide download** prevents the share from downloading
 * **Password protect**
 * **Set expiration date** will automatically disable the share
 * **Note to recipient**
 * **Unshare** to revert the share
 * **Add another link** to create multiple public links with different rights

-For public *file* shares, you may allow editing the file with one of Nextcloud's collaborative editing solutions.
+For public *file* shares, you may allow editing the file with one of Nextcloud's collaborative editing solutions:

 .. figure:: ../images/sharing_public_file.png